Line Of Glory

 Colonel Juan Morales, commanding the Mexican column ordered to assault Crockett and his men at the south palisade, believed attacking the Alamo to be a foolhardy waste of men.
 His idea was to wait for the heavy cannons to arrive and blast the weak north wall apart, or the wooden south palisade to pieces.
 But his real disgust was for Santa Anna, a man who allowed whims to dictate his decisions.

-Coming in April from Five Star Publishing
+Now Available from Five Star Publishing

 Clagett presents people on both sides of the battle who were, perhaps, more important to the outcome